 - email us using the contact us page or telephone the Housing Needs Helpline on 0208 313 4098.

-- Write to us at the Housing Solutions Team, Joseph Lancaster Hall, Civic Centre, Stockwell Close, Bromley, BR1 3UH.
+- Write to us at the Housing Solutions Team, 2nd Floor North Block, Civic Centre, Stockwell Close, Bromley, BR1 3UH.